Qcrew/Valadares-NC-ODT/README.md

-# on-demand-transposition-across-light-matter-interaction-regimes-in-bosonic-cQED
+# On demand transposition across light matter interaction regimes in bosonic cQED
-This repository contains the data used in the paper 'On-demand transposition across light matter interaction regimes in bosonic cQED'
+This repository contains the data and code used to make the plots in the paper 'On-demand transposition across light matter interaction regimes in bosonic cQED'.
+Each figure has its own folder which contains the scripts used to generate each subfigure.
+The scripts can be run at once by simply running `plot_all.py` in the main directory.Alternativly, each script can be run individually by changing `main_path` at the top of each script to the path to the repository.
+Whichever way is used, the plotted subfigures will be saved to their respective figure folders (e.g. figure 2b will be saved in the fig2 folder).